 Pregnancy / Labor and Delivery / Postpartum Related Pain (Orthopedic and High Risk)

-For women in a high risk pregnancy, bed rest is often necessary.
+For women in high-risk pregnancy, bed rest is often necessary.
 The physical therapist will design an individual program of exercises and positioning as well as incorporating relaxation training into the overall program.

 Diastasis recti (also known as abdominal separation) is commonly defined as a gap of roughly 2.7 cm or greater between the two sides of the rectus abdominis muscle.
 The distance between the right and left rectus abdominis muscles is created by the stretching of the linea alba, a connective collagen sheath created by the aponeurosis insertions of the transverse abdominis, internal oblique, and external oblique.
 Diastasis of this muscle occurs principally in two populations: newborns and pregnant women.
 It is also known to occur in men.
 Progressive instruction and home exercise for the pelvic floor, abdominal, hip and trunk muscle rehabilitation is necessary to prevent surgery and for recovery after surgery.
 Instruction on splinting and bracing is also part of the treatment plan.
 Kinesio Taping is often beneficial.
 Manual therapies to facilitate good tissue healing and prevent adhesion and scar tissue formation is very important.
 Instruction in corrective posture and lifting techniques is very important.